Rashim-26/Test-for-Development-Position-Backend-CAD/README.md

      - **2)** Creating graph objects and setting node and edge attributes.

      - Optional Task: Also implemented the visualization of the Graph

+3. **Task 3: Subgraph Search (Incomplete)**
+   - Was unable to finish this task.
+Tried extracting data from the STEP file and creating the json file for the same.
+But was unable to generate the workpiece graph and hence couldn't compare if the given feature       graph is actually a subgraph of the workpiece graph.